syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 You can customize the [`ErrorBarSeries`] with the following style properties.

-* [`HorizontalLineStyle`] – used to customizes the appearance of horizontal error bar line style.
+* [`HorizontalLineStyle`] – used to customizes the appearance of horizontal error bar line.
-* [`VerticalLineStyle`] – used to customizes the appearance of vertical error bar line style.
+* [`VerticalLineStyle`] – used to customizes the appearance of vertical error bar line.
-* [`HorizontalCapLineStyle`] – used to customizes the appearance of error bar cap line style.
+* [`HorizontalCapLineStyle`] – used to customizes the appearance of horizontal error bar cap line.
-* [`VerticalCapLineStyle`] – used to customizes the appearance of error bar cap line style.
+* [`VerticalCapLineStyle`] – used to customizes the appearance of vertical error bar cap line.

 {% highlight c# %}
 [C#]

  errorBarSeries.HorizontalLineStyle = new ErrorBarLineStyle();
  errorBarSeries.HorizontalLineStyle.StrokeColor = Color.Cyan;
- errorBarSeries.HorizontalLineStyle.StrokeWidth =
+ errorBarSeries.HorizontalLineStyle.StrokeWidth = 4;
- 4;

  errorBarSeries.VerticalLineStyle = new ErrorBarLineStyle();
  errorBarSeries.VerticalLineStyle.StrokeColor = Color.Cyan;